 John M. Kelly Library, St. Michael’s College

 “Print and Printers at the Kelly Library”

-In celebration of its 50th anniversary, the John M. Kelly Library presents a major exhibition on Canadian Fine Press, with a special focus on printers, design, and press work.
-The Kelly Library exhibition features a display of hand-press processes and materials from the artisanal presses of the library’s Print Studio with a special showcase on the fine print and design work of St. Michael’s 1969 grad Glenn Goluska.
+In celebration of its 50th anniversary, the John M. Kelly Library presented a major exhibition on Canadian fine presses, with a special focus on printers, design, and press work.
+The Kelly Library exhibition featured a display of hand-press processes and materials from the artisanal presses of the library’s Print Studio with a special showcase on the fine print and design work of St. Michael’s 1969 grad Glenn Goluska.

 E.J.
 Pratt Library, Victoria College

 The exhibition at the E.J.
 Pratt Library featured ephemera and books of poetry composed by individuals associated with Victoria University.
 These titles were published by various private presses in Canada between the 1950s and the early 2000s, including Aliquando, Blackfish, Dreadnaught, Frog Hollow, Gauntlet, Grand Union, Hawkshead, Salamander, Seizin, and Tortoise.

 - 71 Queen’s Park Crescent East, Toronto

 The John W. Graham Library highlighted holdings from its rare and special collections related to Golden Dog Press and founder J. Kemp Waldie.
 Golden Dog Press is considered to have been one of the first private presses in Canada to print fine editions.